tejalsakore/python/lecture-2/lecture-2.md

 ## 🏠 HomeWork

-* Write a Program To Declare Variables And then store Your Own Information In The Variable Print In a Formatted Way.
+* Write a Program To Declare Variables And then store Your Own Information In The Variable and Print In a Formatted Way.

 * Write a Program To Find Data Type Of Three Different Variable.